castroCrea/moon-obsidian-marco-plugin/README.md

 # Installation

-1. Choose your vault
+1. Select your vault.
-2. Choose an empty file that will be your template set up.
+2. Choose an empty file that will serve as your template setup.
-3. Use the following md template as starter
+3. Use the following markdown template as a starter.

 ```md
 {{START_NOTE}}